 Eleven when my mother came into my room crying stating she couldn’t take my father’s abuse.
 Sixteen when I had to keep it a secret as my dad started flirting with other women and then wondering what I thought of his game.

-A teen when planning out my mother’s divorce proceedings, making sure a DV-130 was in place before my father arrived home: there as we structured a game plan to how she would tell my six younger siblings that she was finally divorcing our abusive father… and how we needed to band as one, more than ever to get through life together.
+A teen when planning out my mother’s divorce proceedings with the help and guidance from divorce attorney’s help for military families, making sure a DV-130 was in place before my father arrived home: there as we structured a game plan to how she would tell my six younger siblings that she was finally divorcing our abusive father… and how we needed to band as one, more than ever to get through life together.